mcheering/Employee-Time-Off-Adminitration-System/README.md

+# Introduction
+The Employee Time-Off Administration System (**ETOAS**) is a team collaboration for CS6920-Project 2 (Summer 2025), the final class in the Master of Applied Computer Science program at the University of West Georgia.
+This final project requires us to utilize what we have learned over the last two years.
+The team has chosen to create a web browser-based time-off tracking system for a fictitious company.
+The application will be developed using Ruby on Rails for the back end and React for the front end.
+The team believes it can be easily modified for use in a real company.
+See the Contributors section below for a list of team members.
+# Advertisement & Elevator Pitch
+Checkout the link [here](https://www.canva.com/design/DAGpxza_mvA/tiqyjH88lK4A4EKf0quwYA/view?utm_content=DAGpxza_mvA&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=hf8a3cab6e5) to learn more about the Employee Time-Off Management System
 # Vision
 The Employee Time-Off Administration System will replace the current paper-based time-off approval system with a software-based approach, increasing efficiency and reducing costs and paper usage.
 # Project Overview